 Vulnerability: The conservation of the site features is dependent on the tidal regime.
 The range is the second highest in the world and the scouring of the seabed and strong tidal streams result in natural erosion of the habitats.
 The estuary is therefore vulnerable to large scale interference, including human actions.
-These include land-claim, aggregate extraction/dredging, physical developments such as barrage construction, flood defences, pollution (industrial, oil spillage), eutrophication and tourism based activities and disturbance.
+These include land-claim, aggregate extraction/dredging, physical developments such as barrage construction flood defences, pollution (industrial, oil spillage), eutrophication and tourism based activities and disturbance.
 These issues are being addressed through existing control measures and as part of the Severn Estuary Strategy.
 Since June 1995 the Severn Estuary Strategy has been working towards the sustainable management of the site, through the involvement of local authorities, interested parties and local people.
 This integrated approach is being further developed in conjunction with the SAC management scheme for the nature conservation interest of the estuary.
-The site is being considered for designation as a Special Area of Conservation (pSAC).
+A large area of the SPA / Ramsar is now also designated as an SAC.